miniwms/Mini-WMS/salesOrderAllocation.md

 **Stock Availability Check:**
 - The system checks real-time stock availability in the warehouse to determine if items can be allocated for each sales order.

+**Single order or group of orders Allocation:**
+- Navigate to a single sales order and click the 'Allocate' button.
+- Navigate to the sales order result screen and click the 'Allocate' button.
+Specify the date range.
+This will allocate all orders within that range.

 **Partial or Full Allocation:**
 - Full Allocation: All items and quantities in the sales order are allocated.
 - Partial Allocation: Only part of the order is allocated if there is insufficient stock.